 Best Ways to Lead A Happy & Productive Retail Team

 There is a significant misconception about what retail leadership is.
 Many view it as an elevation in rank and title that puts you “in charge” of everybody else, making you the authoritative figure on everything your team does.
 There needs to be a huge shift in this old mindset.
-To grow a team that produces good work and delivers results, a leader needs to see themselves not as “the boss”, but a business partner and a talent-nurturer.
-With the leadership title you become responsible for the success and growth of your team members, and that is a huge opportunity.
+To grow a team that produces fabulous work and delivers results, a leader needs to see themselves not as “the boss”, but a business partner and a talent-nurturer.
+With the leadership title you become responsible for the success and growth of your team members, and that is a huge and important responsibility.
 Leaders are supposed to help unleash and nurture the talents within their team, and create an environment that enables them to believe in and discover their true potential, strive for it and ultimately – achieve it.

 The Success Factor

 Here’s a short list of just a few of the critical success factors in business today that we are measured against with each interaction:

 - Customer loyalty/growth & advocacy

 - Great customer experience